-"Standard" tax credits:
+2.6.6.1 "Standard" tax credits:

-Table 19: Personal tax credit for each taxpayer (in CZK per year):
+Table 21: Personal tax credit for each taxpayer (in CZK per year):

 - Spouse tax credit (24,840 CZK) applies if a spouse lives with the taxpayer in the same household and does not have a yearly income higher than 68,000 CZK.
 The income of the spouse tested for this purpose is generally in gross terms.
 It does not include disability pension, state social support, social care benefits, state support for complementary pension insurance, state support for savings for building purposes, or stipends.
-The tax credit doubles (49,680 CZK) if the spouse is disabled. - Disability tax credit is divided into 3 levels: 1) Disability 1st level tax credit 2,510 CZK per year; 2) Disability 2nd level tax credit 2,510 CZK per year and 3) disability 3rd level tax credit 5,040 CZK per year. - Student tax credit (4,020 CZK) may be applied if the taxpayer is less than 26 and is an undergraduate student, or when he/she is a graduate student and is less than 28.

-• The tax credit compensating the cost of placing a child in kindergarten has been introduced.
+The tax credit doubles (49,680 CZK) if the spouse is disabled. - Disability tax credit is divided into 3 levels: 1) Disability 1st level tax credit 2,510 CZK per year; 2) Disability 2nd level tax credit 2,510 CZK per year and 3) disability 3rd level tax credit 5,040 CZK per year. - Student tax credit (4,020 CZK) may be applied if the taxpayer is less than 26 and is an undergraduate student, or when he/she is a graduate student and is less than 28. - The tax credit compensating the cost of placing a child in kindergarten has been introduced.
 Its amount depends on the payment for kindergarten.
 Maximum amount of this credit is equal to minimum wage.

-EUROMOD note: because there are not data about the kindergarten costs, this tax credit is not simulated.

-EUROMOD note: when modelling Disability tax credit partial disability is assumed for all recipients due to lack of information on disability level.
+Due to lack of data about the kindergarten costs, the corresponding tax credit is not simulated.
+Besides, when modelling the disability tax credit, partial disability is assumed for all recipients due to lack of information on disability level.

-- Other changes in 2016
+- Changes in 2017

 No changes.

-- Other changes in 2017 No changes.

-- Other changes in 2018
+- Changes in 2018

 No changes.

+- Changes in 2019

+No changes.

-Refundable child tax credit
+2.6.6.2 Refundable child tax credit